Updated: Jun 23

 In recent news, we will soon be able to accept debit/credit cards as payment so that being a cashier better simulates a real-world work environment that takes both cash and credit.
 All of these experiences, as well as the combination of students with and without disabilities and community volunteers, has created a great work environment and service to the students of both Ankeny high schools!

-I have taught special education for almost 20 years.
-Currently, I am a vocational education teacher and help sponsor Circle of Friends (social activities for students with & without disabilities).
+Jessica Dagel taught special education for almost 20 years.
+Currently, she's a vocational education teacher and help sponsor Circle of Friends (social activities for students with & without disabilities).